mohammadshahabuddin/Multi-modal-SwinBERT/README.md

 # Multi-modal-SwinBERT
 In this project, we have proposed a Multi-modal video captioning model based on SwinBERT.
 We have used Video frames and Audio together to get video captions from videos.
-You can donwload our codes from this link:https://drive.google.com/file/d/1obYqrsTb87jAHwFvo_VXTPXT9QhhG8fp/view?usp=sharing
+Download cider and coco_caption folders from this link and place theses folder in the src/evalcap folder:https://drive.google.com/file/d/1s1kErodrsiSxAfKHtIzSH2Cvi25i3iRH/view?usp=sharing

 Our code is based on SwinBERT mentioned in https://github.com/microsoft/SwinBERT.
 Please follow the steps mentioned in this link to download pretrained Video Swin Transformers.
 We have also followed the data structure of SwinBERT.